Ray Donovan: Cancellation and feature-length film

 On February 4, 2020, Showtime cancelled the series after seven seasons.

-The series was cancelled without any advance warning, leaving fans and showrunner, David Hollander, in shock.
+The series was cancelled without any advance warning, leaving fans and showrunner David Hollander in shock.
 Season 8 was supposed to have been the final season, and Hollander already had a plan in place creatively for the story.

 A week later, Liev Schreiber wrote on his Instagram account that due to fans' support and activity in media, there was a possibility for Ray Donovan to return.
-The decision to cancel the series was reportedly for political reasons amid the recent merger between CBS, which owns Showtime, and Viacom, which "did not recognize the power of the fan base and social media".

 On August 19, Schreiber commented on his Instagram that "an RD finale/movie" was being written.

 On February 24, 2021, Showtime announced a feature-length film to conclude the storyline, to premiere in 2022, with David Hollander directing it and co-writing with Schreiber.
 The network brought them the idea of a film after fans' outrage.
 The two-hour format gave them an ability "to work in very cinematic language".
 Beside the original cast returning, Chris Petrovski, AJ Michalka, David Patrick Kelly and Chris Gray had joined the film.

 On November 22, the official trailer and poster for the film, titled Ray Donovan: The Movie were released, with a premiere date of January 14, 2022 and tagline "You can't outrun your legacy".

 Home media

-The first season was released on DVD and Blu-ray on June 10, 2014.
-The second season was released on both media on May 26, 2015 and the third season released on December 29, 2015.
+Paramount Home Entertainment (under the Showtime label) released the first season on DVD and Blu-ray on June 10, 2014.
+The second season was released on both media on May 26, 2015, and the third season released on December 29, 2015.
 Further seasons were released only on DVD.
 The fourth season saw a release on December 27, 2016, the fifth season on January 30, 2018, the sixth season came out on April 9, 2019, and the seventh season on May 5, 2020.

-Indian remake
+Remakes

-In 2021, Netflix India announced that it will broadcast a remake of the series, titled Rana Naidu with starring Rana Daggubati and his uncle Venkatesh.
-The series will be produced by Locomotive Global and the format rights are licensed by ViacomCBS Global Distribution Group (now Paramount Global Content Licensing), with Karan Anshuman as showrunner and director and Suparn Verma as co-director.
+In 2021, Netflix India announced that it would broadcast a remake of the series, titled Rana Naidu with starring Rana Daggubati and his uncle Venkatesh.
+The series was produced by Locomotive Global and the format rights are licensed by ViacomCBS Global Distribution Group (now Paramount Global Content Licensing), with Karan Anshuman as showrunner and director and Suparn Verma as co-director.

+In 2023, Ronan Bennett created a British spinoff series for Paramount+ originally titled The Donovans, while Guy Ritchie would direct and executive produce the series.
+In October 2024, it was reported that Tom Hardy, Helen Mirren and Pierce Brosnan were in final negotiations to star in the project.
+The series was reworked into a standalone series titled MobLand, with plans to release on March 30, 2025.